Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Contraindications

-• The presence of a stomach ulcer;
+• Presence of a stomach ulcer;

 • Osteoporosis;